 The Village Family Health Center Makes Health a Priority

 A single mother with two children, Elizabeth was already having a hard time making ends meet.
 After her husband was deployed overseas, he filed for divorce, leaving her to get by on spousal and child support.
 Still, Elizabeth was able to build a great life for her children, including special education for her youngest son who has speech and language difficulties.
 In November of 2013, however, Elizabeth’s life changed dramatically.
 She was admitted to the hospital after contracting Bacterial Meningitis, a severe and life-threatening disease.
-Elizabeth’s heart stopped twice before she was placed into a medically induced coma.
+Elizabeth’s heart stopped twice before she slipped into a coma.
 Doctors had to place two mechanical valves in her heart, as well as give her a pacemaker.
 She also suffered partial deafness due to the disease.
 Elizabeth was in the hospital recovering for two years.

 After she was discharged from the hospital, Elizabeth was still unable to work.